dustinpfister/blog_posts/_posts/threejs-light-prope.md

 To use this feature you will need revision 104 or later of three.js, as this is a new feature that was introduced in that revision.
 If you are using and older version of three.js the code example here will of course break, and the only practical way to get it to work would be to just use a later  version of threejs, which is something that you should consider doing anyway and not just for this reason.

-In addition there is at least one more additional asset that you will need to get this example working.
-That asset can be found in the three.js repository and is called [LightProbeGenerator.js](https://github.com/mrdoob/three.js/blob/master/examples/js/lights/LightProbeGenerator.js).
-This file will need to be linked to along with three.js in the html of a project making use of the new light probe feature.

 ### 1.2 - Know the basics of light in threejs first

 Another thing that you should have solid before messing around with light probes is to first know a thing or two about working with light in a threejs project.
 There is going to need to be a light source of course and when it comes to that there are a few options.

+### 1.3 - Know a think or two about cube textures

+### 1.4 - An additional file that can be found in the examples folder needs to be added

+In addition to knowing the basics of threejs and javaScript, using at least revision 104 plus of threejs, knowing the basics of light and light sensitive materials, and cube textures there is one more additional little thing to know before getting into the use of light probes.
+There is one more additional asset that you will need to get this example working.
+That asset can be found in the three.js repository and is called [LightProbeGenerator.js](https://github.com/mrdoob/three.js/blob/master/examples/js/lights/LightProbeGenerator.js) which can be found in the examples folder of the main threejs repository along with many other useful external fines that can be used on top of the threejs library by itself.

+This file will need to be linked to along with three.js in the html of a project making use of the new light probe feature.

 ## 2 - Light probe example in threejs r104